7th September 2020

-This week marks the annual Zero Waste Week campaign: a prime opportunity to shed light on our take, make and waste consumption habits and the innovative alternatives that are making sustainable choices accessible and impossible to ignore.
+This week marks the 12th annual Zero Waste Week: a prime opportunity to shed light on our take, make and waste consumption habits and the innovative alternatives that are making sustainable choices accessible and impossible to ignore.

-There are significant efforts being made globally to cut waste from plastic, food and textiles, but there are plenty of hidden waste streams that go unnoticed.
+There are significant efforts being made globally to cut waste from plastics, food and textiles, but there are plenty of hidden waste streams that go unnoticed.

-Let’s take, for example, coffee – the ubiquitous drink that transcends all political and geographical boundaries, bringing the world’s morning warriors and late-night labourers together in a ritual daily sigh of caffeinated relief.
-The world population drinks over 2.25 billion cups of coffee every day.
+Let’s take, for example, coffee.
+The world’s love of coffee means that globally we consume over 2.25 billion cups of coffee every day.
 The UK alone accounts for 95 million of those daily cups.
 And with an estimated average of 11 grams of fresh ground coffee going into each cup, a staggering 9 million tonnes of ground coffee are brewed round the world every year, resulting in an estimated 18 million tonnes of wet, waste coffee grounds.
 But once the coffee’s been poured what happens to all those spent grounds?

 Here at bio-bean, we’re proud to be the world’s largest recycler of coffee grounds.
-We work with the biggest companies in the UK to transform these spent coffee grounds into value at an industrial scale, giving new life to a material previously considered waste.
+We work with companies, big or small, in the UK to transform these spent coffee grounds into value at an industrial scale, giving new life to this material previously considered waste.

-Over the years we’ve developed proprietary technologies to process and condition spent coffee grounds into a broad spectrum of efficient, sustainable products for a range of markets, both consumer and industrial.
+Over the years we’ve developed proprietary technologies to process and recycle spent coffee grounds into a broad spectrum of sustainable product solutions for a range of markets, both consumer and industrial.

 We extract diverse residual compounds from food-grade spent coffee grounds, producing a natural, sustainable flavouring ingredient for the food and beverage industry.
 Our dried, recycled grounds are perfect for use as a bulk raw material for product innovations in industries such as automotive and hospitality sectors.
 And our biomass solid fuels exploit the natural high calorific value of spent coffee grounds, providing sustainable alternatives to carbon-heavy coal and virgin biomass.

 Our efficient coffee recycling and renewals service reduces the financial implications and inefficiencies of traditional disposal methods, whilst achieving significant environmental benefits.
-Since starting in 2013, we’ve recycled over 16,000 tonnes of spent coffee grounds.
-And with plans to double our processing capacity within the year, we’re in it for the long haul, creating impact built to last, empowering the concept of the circular economy and leading by example.
+Since starting in 2013, we’ve recycled over 22,350 tonnes of spent coffee grounds.
+With increasing capacities at our recycling plant, we’re in it for the long haul, creating impact built to last, empowering the concept of the circular economy and leading by example.

 Achieving zero waste might be easier said than done, but the simple step of recycling your business’s spent coffee grounds is a good place to start.
 Contact us to get started today.